094459/newsletter-oss-projects/README.md

 **s3-fast-list**

 [s3-fast-list](https://aws-oss.beachgeek.co.uk/3k6) is a rust based tool that concurrently list Amazon S3 bucket with ListObjectsV2 API.
 Check out the README for use cases as to when s3-fast-list is going to help you out (against existing options you have) (#184)

+**s3-migrate**

+[s3-migrate](https://aws-oss.beachgeek.co.uk/4bh) is a project that came onto my radar thanks to a message from Luciano Mammino, and provides a command line tool to help you move all your objects between s3-compatible storage systems.
+It can migrate objects from one S3-compatible storage bucket to another, resuming interrupted transfers using a SQLite state file.
+This project is (currently) experimental so use with care, and is intended for a one-off migration, not to keep two buckets in sync.
+Check out the README for more details on how to configure and use this tool. (#209)

 **s3-prefix-level-kms-keys**